Rules

 V. Awards & Prizes

-The Official Selection awards include a digital badge that participants are free to feature on their Steam page and in other marketing materials.
+The Official Selection & Early Consideration awards include a digital badge that participants are free to feature on their Steam page and in other marketing materials.
+The organizers may also award special badges at their own discretion.

-Official Selection winners might receive prizes from our partners.
+Official Selection & Early Consideration winners might receive prizes from our partners.
 If one of the winners refuses the prize, we send it to the team that took second place in this category at the end of Round II.

 Organizers get in touch with the winners within a week after announcing the results of an edition.